isomerpages/sportsg-corp/media-centre/media-release/_posts/2011-02-17-post-Team Singapore Athletes Rewarded For Medal Haul.md

 7. "Looking forward, I am certain that our athletes and every facet of support behind them - from their coaches, to their sparring partners, to their medical and support teams - are already putting together the final pieces as Singapore gears towards this year's SEA Games and London 2012.
 It will take a national effort - not just for the athletes, but also for every one of us, to rally together and back our athletes as they aim to do Singapore proud and put us on the podium again.
 It is thus important that everyone, every agency - the NSAs, the SSC, the SNOC, our media partners and Singaporeans - rally around each other as our athletes begin their sporting journey," he added.

-8. The sponsors and corporate partners of Team Singapore and the SNOC - Adecco Personnel Private Limited, Canon Singapore Private Limited, Changi Airport Group (Singapore) Private Limited, MediaCorp Private Limited, the National Library Board, Nestle Singapore Private Limited, NTUC FairPrice Foundation Limited, Singapore Press Holdings, Singapore Totalisator Board & Singapore Pools (Private) Limited, Sunrise & Company (Private) Limited, and StarHub Limited - were each presented with appreciation plaques to honour their generous and continued support of Team Singapore.
+8. The sponsors and corporate partners of Team Singapore and the SNOC - Adecco Personnel Private Limited, Canon Singapore Private Limited, Changi Airport Group (Singapore) Private Limited, MediaCorp Private Limited, the National Library Board, Nestle Singapore Private Limited, NTUC FairPrice Foundation Limited, Singapore Press Holdings, Singapore Totalisator Board &amp; Singapore Pools (Private) Limited, Sunrise &amp; Company (Private) Limited, and StarHub Limited - were each presented with appreciation plaques to honour their generous and continued support of Team Singapore.

 ---